zmumbauer/skedge/README.md

 ## Notes

-Unfortunately, while the app is functional, a key component to adding users to your organization is through a 'magic-link' delivered by email.
+* Unfortunately, while the app is functional, a key component to adding users to your organization is through a 'magic-link' delivered by email.
 I don't have the funds to purchase a transactional email service for the demo, so the invitation email will not be delivered.

+* Since this was for a school project where no front-end was required, this app will not work (well) on mobile devices.